 You should be a good writer before you freelance.
 This will allow you to communicate your expertise and services more effectively than your competition.

 Learn the art of SEO.
-Use it to help you rank higher when potential clients are looking for your services.
+Use this to help you rank higher when potential clients are looking for your services.

 The greatest place to begin is to research the keywords that your target audience is using to locate your services.
 Then include it in your portfolio.